Skip to main content

 Importance of Credit Scores

 A tenant's credit score offers insight into their financial responsibility.
 High credit scores generally indicate timely bill payments, while low scores may signal potential issues with rent payments.
 Use credit checks as part of your screening to select reliable tenants.
+Use our rent affordability calculator to understand what rent levels are reasonable for different income brackets.

 4. Clearly Define Lease Terms